-Sa M to ac ctivate an item, such as an app.
-Press an few : learr es your finger down and leave it there for a seconds.
-This shows information to help you not more about an item or opens a menu cific to what you are doing.
-Pinch or finge othe This ch the screen or an item with two or more ers, and then move the fingers toward each r (pinch) or away from each other (stretch). shows different levels of information or ally zooms in or out.
-Rotate your two or more fingers on an item and then turn hand to rotate things in the direction you your hand.
+C & M Тар Simply tap your finger once on the touch screen to activate an item, such as an app.
+John Market Press and hold Press your finger down and leave it there for a few seconds.
+This shows information to help you learn more about an item or opens a menu specific to what you are doing.
+Sul Pinch or stretch Touch the screen or an item with two or more fingers, and then move the fingers toward each other (pinch) or away from each other (stretch).
+This shows different levels of information or visually zooms in or out.
+Sul Rotate Put two or more fingers on an item and then turn your hand to rotate things in the direction you turn your hand.
 Only some items can be rotated.
+S. S. M. Slide Drag your finger on the touch screen to move through what is on the screen.